 "During the Desert Campaign we were on six dromes in one week; very mobile unit."

-"Our longest stay at one drome was at Cutella [located on a beach on the Adriatic Coast north of the Cassino battlefield] four months."
+"Our longest stay at one drome was at Cutella [located on a beach on the Adriatic Coast, north-east of the Cassino battlefield] four months."

 For More of Bill's writing, see our article "Bill Shoesmith Takes Stock"